ModDota/moddota.github.io/_articles/panorama/dotascenepanel.md

 date: 02.04.2016
 ---

+# DOTAScenePanel

 In this tutorial we'll go through the tricks you can do with the undocumented DOTAScenePanel class in panorama.

 Now, you might have seen its usage if you looked through the sources in the main menu.
 This panel allows us to display 3D content in panorama.
 You might have tried using it yourself.
 It's pretty easy to setup a simple panel to display a unit, with code like

 `<DOTAScenePanel style="width:400px;height:400px;" unit="npc_dota_hero_sven" particleonly="false"/>`

-Please note `particleonly='false'` is required for `DOTAScenePanel` to display anything other then particles properly.
+Please note `particleonly='false'` is required for `DOTAScenePanel` to display anything other than particles properly.

 Code like this is used to display heroes in the armory.
-This panel is also has no custom dynamic properties, meaning that we can't change the unit after creating a panel.
+This panel also has no custom dynamic properties, meaning that we can't change the unit after creating a panel.

 In armory, heroes models can be rotated, and this behaviour can be enabled with `allowrotation="true"` settled.
 However, this parameter is not compatible with custom background maps.